kennywall/import-test/_posts/2010-04-05-a-fresh-look-at-what-amazon-brings-to-the-cloud.md

 domain: apievangelist.com
 image: http://awsmedia.s3.amazonaws.com/logo_aws.gif
 ---
-{% include JB/setup %}<p>One of the reasons I blog is to provide a focus to my research and  learning.
+{% include JB/setup %}One of the reasons I blog is to provide a focus to my research and  learning.
 I use this research to help me revisit many of the  technologies that I stay in tune with.
 With many of the top cloud  providers I like to step back and look at what they offer from time to  time to see if I have missed anything or may see things in a different  light.
 Take a look at a a current overview of Amazon Web Services.
 Compute